acgd-webdev-6/succes-criteria-definitions/README.md

 ## Goal

-Create 2 rubrics as GitHub Issues attached to your `web-app` repository.
-Label both Issues with the “product” label.
+Create 2 rubrics as **GitHub Issues attached to your `web-app` repository.** Label both Issues with the “product” label.
+And “Pin” the issue: there’s a button near the bottom of the Issue’s screen’s righthand column.

 1. A rubric defining your success criteria for the UX component
 2. A rubric defining your success criteria for the coded app component